tcaudilllg/Japelate/README.md

 # Japelate
-Web app for entering Japanese characters into Google Translate
+Web app for entering Japanese characters into Google Translate.
+It is self contained and will run on website or from local filesystem no issues.

 # Usage